Jeach/jeach-jds/README.md

 Jeach JDS is a simple JSON Data Store project for Node.js and web clients.
 Very similar in nature to the HTML5 `localStore` and `sessionStore`, except that instead of saving client-side, it provides support for server-side (and backups).

 **Warning:** This code is experimental and only work in progress.
 Some functionalities have not yet been implemented!
+And the current code is in a state of 'limbo', meaning that it was used for something else, brought in to do this project and assembled quickly without too much though.
+A design will be put together and the code eventually cleaned up.

 ## Usage